Book a meeting

 User protections and safeguards

-Apple’s commitment to user protection extends beyond notarization.
+Apple’s commitment to user protection extends beyond notarization, especially as it navigates the challenges posed by third-party app stores.
 The introduction of app installation sheets provides users with at-a-glance information about apps before downloading.
 This includes details about the developer, screenshots, and other essential information, empowering users to make informed decisions.

 Authorization for marketplace developers is another layer of protection, ensuring ongoing compliance with requirements that benefit both users and developers.
 Additional malware protections prevent iOS apps from launching if they are found to contain malware after installation, reinforcing Apple’s dedication to maintaining a secure user experience.